JessicaJuliet/meditracker/README.md

 * [Heroku](https://heroku.com/) was used to run the application in the cloud
 * [W3C Markup validator](https://validator.w3.org/) was used regularly to check for any errors in the HTML on the site
 * [W3C CSS validator](https://jigsaw.w3.org/css-validator/) was used regularly to check for any errors in the CSS on the site
+* [Web Accessibility](https://www.webaccessibility.com/) was used to test if website was accessible to people with disabilities

 [Back to top](#Table-of-Contents)